chroma-core/chroma/docs/docs.trychroma.com/pages/deployment/docker.md

 CHROMA_SERVER_AUTHN_PROVIDER=chromadb.auth.token_authn.TokenAuthenticationServerProvider
 ```

-To use `X-Chroma-Token: test-token` type of authentication header you can set the `CHROMA_AUTH_TOKEN_TRANSPORT_HEADER` environment variable:
+If instead of the default `Authorization: Bearer <token>` header, you want to use a custom one like `X-Chroma-Token: test-token`, you can set the `CHROMA_AUTH_TOKEN_TRANSPORT_HEADER` environment variable:

 ```text
 CHROMA_SERVER_AUTHN_CREDENTIALS=test-token